4 min read

 How far in advance should I start interview prep for placements?

-You should ideally start at least a week before the interview.
-This gives you enough time to research the company, practice your STAR stories, and complete a personality assessment to better understand your professional strengths.
+Start at least a week before.
+That gives you time to research the company, practise your STAR stories and complete a personality assessment so you can describe your professional strengths clearly.

 What should I do if I don't have any relevant work experience?

-Focus on transferable skills from your studies, sports, or volunteer roles.
-Employers look for potential and 'soft skills' like communication, teamwork, and problem-solving, all of which can be demonstrated through non-work activities.
+Focus on transferable skills from your studies, sport or volunteer roles.
+Employers look for potential and soft skills like communication, teamwork and problem-solving, all of which you can show through non-work activities.

 Is it okay to bring notes to a placement interview?

-Yes, bringing a notebook with a few bullet points of your key stories and the questions you want to ask is actually seen as a sign of good organisation.
-Just ensure you aren't reading from them like a script.
+Yes.
+A notebook with a few bullet points of your key stories and the questions you want to ask reads as good organisation.
+Just avoid reading from it like a script.

 How do I explain my weaknesses without sounding like a bad candidate?

-The key is to be honest about a genuine area for improvement and then explain the steps you take to manage it.
-This shows self-awareness and a proactive approach to personal development, which are highly desirable traits.
+Be honest about a genuine area for improvement, then explain the steps you take to manage it.
+That shows self-awareness and a proactive attitude, both of which are highly valued.

 Should I follow up after the interview?

-Absolutely.
-Sending a brief, professional thank-you email within 24 hours reinforces your interest in the role and keeps you top-of-mind for the hiring manager.
+Yes.
+A brief, professional thank-you email within twenty-four hours reinforces your interest and keeps you front of mind.
 Mention a specific part of the conversation you enjoyed to make it personal.

 Related